Team997Coders/BootCamp/PITCHME.md

 ```
 gradlew --version
 ```

+---

+### The Gradle Adventure (cont)

 - For a new project, a global install of gradle can create a fresh wrapper
 ```
 gradle wrapper
 ```

+---

+### Java Fundamentals

+- What is Java?
+  - Created by Sun Microsystems in 1990s
+  - Statically typed with garbage collector
+  - Resembles C/C++ in syntax - object orientation
+  - Claim to fame: write once, run everywhere
+    - Nice goal, but as you will see with robot projects...challenge

 ---